CAROLINA BASSERS of HARNETT COUNTY CHAPTER # 4390

 A. Voluntarily expresses a genuine interest in membership and attend at least 1 club meeting.

-F. Those under the age of 18 must have a parent or guardian in the club as an active full member.
-(See Jr. and High School Division By-Laws for membership details)
+C. Those under the age of 18 must have a parent or guardian in the club as an active full member.
+(Or special permission is granted by President in writing)

 SECTION 3: REMOVAL OF MEMBERSHIP